Random Projection

 The purpose of multiplying the scalar $\sqrt{\frac{d}{k}}$ is to guarantee that $\mathbf{E}\left[\left\vert\vert \sqrt{\frac{d}{k}}Av\right\vert\vert ^2\right]=\vert\vert v\vert\vert ^2$.

-Besides the uniform random subspace, there are other choices of random projections known to have good performances, including:
+Besides the uniform random subspace, there are other choices of random projections known to have good performance, including:

 - A matrix whose entries follow i.i.d.
 Gaussian distributions $N(0, \frac{1}{k})$.

-- A matrix is based on an i.i.d sampling described by:
+- A matrix based on i.i.d. sampling described by:

 In both cases, the matrix is also multiplied by a fixed scalar for normalization.